 Module Title: Food Fermentation

-Language of Instruction: n: English
+Language of Instruction: English

-Credits: 5 5
+Credits: 5

 NFQ Level: 8

 Module Delivered In 1 programme(s)

 Teaching & Learning Strategies: This module will be delivered through 48h of lecture and 24h of practical laboratory classes.
 Lectures will be interactive and include discussion, reflection and review of relevant research.

-Module Aim: itroduce students to the variety of fermented food and beverage products that are used in Ireland and cross the world to preserve and enhance food.
+Module Aim: Introduce students to the variety of fermented food and beverage products that are used in Ireland and across the world to preserve and enhance food.

-Learning Ou itcomes

-On successf ul completio n of th nis module the learner should be able to:

-LO1 Summarize the relationships between the intestinal flora, the immune system, diet and health.
+Learning Ou Learning Outcomes On successf On successful completion of this module the learner should be able to: LO1 Summarize the relationships between the intestinal flora, the immune system, diet and health.
 Describe the range of Irish & global fermented food products and appraise their value in good health and the economy.
 Recognize the role of chemical preservation in the food industry: discuss cheap soy sauce, pickled onions, Chorleywood process.
-Evaluate the production o carcinogens as the downside of fermentation.
+Evaluate the production of carcinogens as the downside of fermentation.
 LO2 Identify the principal Lactic Acid Bacteria used to transform grains and milk into digestible food such as sourdough bread. yoghurt, quark, koumiss and kefir.
 Appreciate the value and complexity of cheese fermentation an differentiating among the bacteria and fungi that create it.
 Describe the production of acetic acid as secondary product from ethanol and its industrial and economic importance.
 Categorize organic acids (citrate, lactate and glutamate) as food industry products:and appraise their economic importance.

-LO3 Catalogue, describe and critical analyze some foreign fermented vegetable products (sauerkraut and kimchi); dry fermented meat products (chorizo, pepperoni); filamentous fungi fermented beans (tofu, tempeh, soy sauce, miso), and assess their potential in the Irish market.Experiment with Fermentation and create and evaluate a variety of fermented products.
+LO3 Catalogue, describe and critical analyze some foreign fermented vegetable products (sauerkraut and kimchi); dry fermented meat products (chorizo, pepperoni); filamentous fungi fermented beans (tofu, tempeh, soy sauce, miso), and assess their potential in the Irish market.
+Experiment with Fermentation and create and evaluate a variety of fermented products.

 Pre-requisite learning

-Module Recommendations This is prior learning (or a practical skill) that is recommended before enrolment in this module.

-No recommendations listed

-Incompatible Modules These are modules which have learning outcomes that are too similar to the learning outcomes of this module.

-No incompatible modules listed

-Co-requisite Modules

-No Co-requisite modules listed

-Requirements This is prior learning (or a practical skill) that is mandatory before enrolment in this module is allowed.

-No requirements listed